Inscape and instress: The central paradox

-Hopkins's poems which delineate inscape and instress typically celebrate how an the immutable Deity continually creates and recreates a living world of infinite variety and change.
+Hopkins's poems which delineate inscape and instress typically celebrate how an immutable Deity continually creates and recreates a living world of infinite variety and change.
 For Hopkins, this world of ostensible mutability paradoxically points to the unchanging God who “fathers [it] forth.”
 The religious aspects of inscape are not simply nailed onto his Oxford tutor's ideas of individuation from which they were derived: they are nailed through the hands of Christ onto the cross.
 This tutor, Walter Pater, was highly influential, but agnostic in his beliefs.
 Similar to Pater's Conclusion to The Renaissance, Hopkins's vision of the physical world in his poem “Pied Beauty” is one of “perpetual motion.”
 For Hopkins, the responsibility of establishing and maintaining order within the physical world does not lie with the individual observer as Pater maintained, but rather with the eternal Creator himself.

 In a highly relevant way, this paradox echoes that of modern-day naturalists who celebrate how the immutable building blocks of DNA continually combine and recombine to produce a living world of infinite variety and change.
 Modern readings of Hopkins's poems stress this correspondence without necessarily resolving the inherent contradiction of reading religious poetry from an agnostic standpoint.

 The central enigma

-Hopkins regarded The Windhover as his poem that best expressed his conception of inscape.
+Hopkins regarded "The Windhover" as his poem that best expressed his conception of inscape.